Pea vs Whey Protein (Which is Best for You?)

 On the other hand, whey protein is rapidly digested and absorbed, making it ideal for post-workout muscle synthesis and growth.

-Both proteins have their own advantages, depending on your fitness goals and preferences.
+Both proteins have their advantages, depending on your fitness goals and preferences.

 Environmental impact

-Pea protein and whey protein have different environmental impacts, making them suitable options for individuals who are conscious of sustainability.
+Pea and whey proteins have different environmental impacts, making them suitable options for individuals conscious of sustainability.

 Whey protein, derived from animal sources like milk, has a higher carbon footprint than pea protein.